loomio/loomio-docs/en/src/user_manual/groups/intro_to_groups/index.md

 We recommend establishing a code of conduct for your group, to help everyone be aware of their responsibility for appropriate behaviour and encourage self-regulation.

-Ask people to accept a code of conduct, or make it a condition of group membership.

 See the [Facilitator's Guide](https://help.loomio.com/en/guides/facilitators_guide/commencing/index.html#culture-protocol-expectations) to further explore the value of a code of conduct.